 My day started out in a blur.
-I’d mixed up my schedule, didn’t set my alarm, and was barely moving around the room when the elephant tour came to pick me up.
-I sprinted out the door hair undone, teeth unbrushed, and shoes slipped on my feet in a rush.
+I’d mixed up my schedule, didn’t set my alarm, and was barely moving around the room when the tour bus came to pick me up.
+I sprinted out the door, hair undone, teeth unbrushed, and shoes slipped on my feet in a rush.
 I did manage to grab a croissant on my way out the lobby, but there wasn’t enough time for the fresh jam next to it.
 This was not how I’d planned for this day to go.
+I’d been dreaming of swimming with elephants in Thailand for months.
+This was no ideal.

 I hopped in the van and as it pulled away, I realized I hadn’t even gotten cash out of the ATM to pay the remaining balance for the tour.
 This day was really not working out for me.
 Luckily, my ride stopped at a 7 Eleven on the way up the mountain which allowed me to use the bathroom, buy mint gum, and go to the ATM.
 7 Elevens are like little one stop shop miracles amidst a sea of ever confusing foreign labels in Asia.